PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Introduction

 Table extraction (TE) has a long history as one of the most-studied problems in visual document understanding (VDU).
 Traditionally, TE approaches have taken a document page as input, detected each individual table, and then processed each detected table separately \cite{schreiber2017deepdesrt, prasad2020cascadetabnet, smock2022pubtables, nassar2022tableformer}.

 Although proven to be effective in many cases, this paradigm has a few potential drawbacks.
-A commonly-cited one is the complexity of developing and maintaining multi-stage extraction pipelines \cite{nassar2025smoldocling}.
+Commonly-cited is the complexity of developing and maintaining multi-stage extraction pipelines \cite{nassar2025smoldocling}.
 Furthermore, important context could be lost as the table or portions of the table are processed in isolation.
 This has sparked interest in developing methods that can extract tables directly within their full page context \cite{gemelli2023cte}.

-Recently, smaller, domain-specialized vision-language models (VLMs) \cite{bai2025qwen2, steiner2024paligemma, team2025granite, nassar2025smoldocling} have emerged as a potential solution for end-to-end document parsing and \emph{contextualized} table extraction.
+Recently, auto-regressive models, ranging from frontier multimodal large language models (MLLMs)\footnote{Frontier MLLMs include Claude Opus 4.6 (Anthropic), GPT-5.4 (OpenAI), and Gemini 3.1 Pro (Google), which are accessible via commercial APIs.} to smaller specialized vision-language models (VLMs) \cite{bai2025qwen2, steiner2024paligemma, team2025granite, nassar2025smoldocling}, have emerged as a potential solution for end-to-end document parsing and \emph{contextualized} table extraction.
 However, it remains standard practice to evaluate table structure recognition (TSR) performance solely on isolated cropped tables, rather than within a full page or document.

-A key issue is the lack of established benchmarks and metrics for end-to-end TE. \citet{gemelli2023cte} proposed combining document layout annotations from PubLayNet \cite{zhong2019publaynet} with TSR annotations from PubTables-1M \cite{smock2022pubtables} to create a dataset for page-contextualized table extraction.
+A key issue is the lack of established benchmarks and metrics for end-to-end TE.
+Gemelli \etal~\cite{gemelli2023cte} proposed combining document layout annotations from PubLayNet \cite{zhong2019publaynet} with TSR annotations from PubTables-1M \cite{smock2022pubtables} to create a dataset for page-contextualized table extraction.
 However, the resulting dataset contains only 35k tables in total and does not maintain the train/test split of PubTables-1M, which creates the issue of data leakage.
+Standard TSR metrics such as TEDS \cite{zhong2020image} and GriTS \cite{smock2023grits} assume a known one-to-one correspondence between predicted and ground truth tables, which breaks down when evaluating at the page and document level.

-Another aspect of document parsing is inferring hierarchical or other relationships between page elements \cite{rausch2021docparser, ma2023hrdoc, wang2023graphical}.
+Another aspect of document parsing is inferring hierarchical or other relationships between page elements \cite{rausch2021docparser,ma2023hrdoc,wang2023graphical}.
 However, no large-scale dataset exists that connects tables with both their captions and footers.